Overview

 | Function | Signature | Description |

-EmbedViewClient persists form progress to the view_responses table in real time so users can resume if they close the tab.
+`EmbedViewClient` persists form progress to `sessions.draft_values` in real time so users can resume if they close the tab.
+Per [ADR-0017](/docs/adr/0017), `sessions` is the sole source of truth for embed drafts — the legacy `view_responses` mirror was dropped on 2026-05-22.

 **How it works:**

-sessionIdfromlocalStorage(key:embed-session-{token}).
-A fresh UUID is generated if none exists. - A
+1. On mount, the client derives a stable `sessionId` from `localStorage` (key: `embed-session-{token}`).
+A fresh UUID is generated if none exists.

 **API surface:**